415matt/Recipe-Analysis/README.md

 **Univariate Analysis:**
 In order to account for outliers in the `'minutes'` column, I chose to only graph data in the 95th percentile.
-This solution preserves outliers in my dataframe in case I would like to work with them in the future, while still presenting the data in a clean, understandable way.
+This solution preserves outliers in my dataframe in case I want to work with them in the future, while still presenting the data clean and understandable.

 <iframe src="assets/Recipes Time Distribution.html" width=800 height=600 frameBorder=0></iframe>